-Since the Industrial Revolution, fossil fuel technologies have been driving economic development.
-Reducing emissions may therefore appear to threaten developing countries’ progress, but to meet the Paris target, this is exactly what needs to happen.
+Since the Industrial Revolution, fossil fuel technologies have been driving economic growth, so reducing emissions may appear to threaten developing countries’ progress, but to meet the Paris target, this is exactly what needs to happen.
 Is there a way for developing countries to prosper without increasing their emissions?

 A study from the World Resources Institute in 2017 reveals that the world’s top three emitters of greenhouse gases, namely China, the European Union and the US, contribute more than half of the total global emissions while six of the top 10 emitters are developing countries.

 The World Economic Forum recognises that carbon emissions and countries being lifted out of extreme poverty are linked.
 An increase in carbon emissions observed over 30 years shows that poverty has been reduced within East Asia and Pacific and South Asia, while sub-Saharan Africa has, during the same time period, reduced their emissions and almost doubled the number of people living in poverty.

 Moreover, The Paris Agreement acknowledges that the efforts toward reducing carbon emissions will be common but not equal among developed and developing countries.
 The fairness of these contributions will be determined by national circumstances so that there will be equity in the responses and responsibilities to address climate change.
 This means that developing countries will be allowed to emit more carbon until they have developed enough that they no longer need to rely on carbon-intensive industries.

 However, data compiled by the World Resources Institute shows that since 2000, 21 developing countries have reduced annual emissions while simultaneously growing their economies, indicating that the decoupling of economic growth with emissions is possible.